ton-blockchain/minter-contract/README.md

 This project is part of a set of 3 typical repositories needed for a blockchain dapp running on TON blockchain:

 * Smart contracts in FunC that are deployed on-chain (this repo)
-* Web frontend for interacting with the dapp from a web browser
+* Web frontend for interacting with the dapp from a web browser (coming soon)
-* Telegram bot for interacting with the dapp from inside Telegram messenger
+* Telegram bot for interacting with the dapp from inside Telegram messenger (coming soon)

 ## What does this repo contain?

 * `contracts/*.fc` - Smart contracts for TON blockchain written in [FunC](https://ton.org/docs/#/func) language
+* `test/*.spec.ts` - Test suite for the contracts in TypeScript running on [Mocha](https://mochajs.org/) test runner
-* `build/build.ts` - Build script to compile the FunC code to [Fift](https://ton-blockchain.github.io/docs/fiftbase.pdf)
+* `build/_build.ts` - Build script to compile the FunC code to [Fift](https://ton-blockchain.github.io/docs/fiftbase.pdf)
-* `build/deploy.ts` - Deploy script to deploy the compiled code to TON mainnet
+* `build/_deploy.ts` - Deploy script to deploy the compiled code to TON mainnet (or testnet)
-* `test/*.spec.ts` - Test suite for the contracts running on [Mocha](https://mochajs.org/) test runner
+* `build/_setup.ts` - Setup script to install build dependencies (used primarily for Glitch.com support)

 There is no one official way to develop smart contracts for TON.
 Every developer has their own best practices.
 This setup is definitely opinionated and some developers may not appreciate the choices made.
 Nevertheless, we stand by every choice made here and believe that this is the optimal setup to develop fully tested contracts in the most seamless way possible.

 Some of the opinionated choices made here include:

+* Cross platform support - allow developers to work on Mac M1, Mac Intel, Windows or Linux
 * Strong belief in tests - contracts often manage money - they must be developed under high scrutiny
 * Clear and documented code to help users audit the contracts sources and understand what they do
 * Reliance on modern TypeScript to develop clean and typed scripts and tests in a modern framework